-In respect of an Installation or vessel engaged in activities in the Area, notifiable events for the purposes of Regulation 34 include any of the following events, except for where it constitutes an Incident for the purposes of these Regulations:

-1. Occupational lost time illness.

-2. Occupational lost time injury.

-3. Marine Mammal Fatality.

-4. Significant leak of hazardous substance.

-5. Unauthorized Mining Discharge.

-6. Adverse environmental conditions with likely significant safety and/or environmental consequences.

-7. Significant threat or breach of security, [including cyber security].

-8. Impairment/damage to safety or environmentally critical equipment.

-9. Contact with fishing gear resulting in its damage.

-10. Suspected contact with submarine pipelines or cables resulting in its damage.

-11. Contact with equipment related to marine scientific research resulting in its damage.

-Appendix II

-Schedule of annual, administrative and other applicable fees

 [Omitted.
 Suggested replaced to a separate decision of the Council, as per the proposal of several delegations, and is currently placed in the suspense document.]

-Appendix III

-Monetary Penalties

 [Omitted.
 Suggested replaced to a separate decision of the Council, as per the proposal of several delegations, and is currently placed in the suspense document.]

-Appendix IV

-Determination of a royalty liability

 [Omitted.
 Suggested replaced to the Standard and Guidelines and is currently placed in the suspense document.]

-Standard and Guidelines concerning financial terms of a Contract

 [Currently placed in the Revised Suspense Document.]